stefanvstein/stonehorse.candy/README.md

 Candy is a collection of java functions intended to simplify code structure, by reducing the need of variables.
 It introduce tail calls using a trampoline, functions for composition of lazy iterables and functions for reversing functional composition.
 Candy is supposed to be small, simple and easy to use.
 It relies on Java 8 and the lambda expression.

-It is early interface may still change
+It is early and interface may still change

 ## Installation